-JJ Watt Provides 1-Year Update on Hurricane Harvey Relief
+J.J.
+Watt Provides 1-Year Update on Hurricane Harvey Relief, World-Record $41.6M

-One year after Hurricane Harvey devastated parts of Houston and south Texas, JJ Watt provided an update on relief efforts from money raised in his record-setting crowdsourcing campaign.
+One year after Hurricane Harvey devastated parts of Houston and south Texas, J.J.
+Watt provided an update on relief efforts from money raised in his record-setting crowdsourcing campaign.

 Watt tweeted a statement Monday morning saying funds have provided repairs to and the rebuilding of over 600 homes and 420 childhood centers.
 More than 26,000,000 meals have been distributed to families affected by the tragedy, and more than 10,000 patients have received medication.